-Massively Multiplayer Online Role-Playing Games (MMORPGs) are a popular pastime for millions of people around the world.
-Furthermore, the practices around these games represent only a small portion of all of gaming culture.
-As games become more and more a part of popular culture, their attractiveness as a tool for education becomes overwhelming.
-Even as games studies grows and people struggle to understand ramifications games have on everyday life, not enough is being done to look closely at player practice.
+Even as games researchers strive to understand ramifications games have on everyday life, not enough attention has been placed on actual player practice in localized settings.
 In an effort to do this work, I looked at a group of people who banded together in the MMORPG World of Warcraft.
-These players learned how to defeat the end-game dungeon Molten Core through collaborative improvements on communication and coordination over a period of months in an iterative fashion.
-I believe most groups who delve into Molten Core learn to complete it in a similar way.
-This particular group, however, was focused both on sustaining and building player relationships and learning together rather than the accepted norm of obtaining magical items or completing the dungeon as fast as possible.
-The trust among group members was forged through their desire to "hang out and have fun" and was evidenced by the camaraderie and joviality of their communications.
-The group's ability to reflect and be consistent about its desires allowed it to recover from a particularly poor performing night-one evidenced by the fact that the chat among members was relatively sparse and not cheerful-which threatened to disband the group.
-I argue that the group's ability to be consistent with the type of community the group wanted allowed it to successfully build trust among its members and rebuild trust when it was temporarily lost.
+These players learned how to defeat an end-game dungeon through collaborative improvements on communication and coordination in an iterative fashion.
+They focused both on sustaining and building player relationships and learning together rather than the accepted norms of obtaining magical items or completing the dungeon as fast as possible.
+Trust among group members was forged through their desire to "hang out and have fun" and was evidenced by the joviality of their communications.
+The group's ability to reflect and be consistent about its desires for camaraderie allowed it to recover from a poor performing night which threatened to disband the group.